What are the recruiting trends for 2023 that we can plan for?

 Related: Ways to Improve Employee Mental Health and Why It Matters

-The use of artificial intelligence in recruiting has been on the rise for several years now, and the trend continues heading into 2023.
-Hiring managers’ top uses for AI include job candidate matching, candidate screening, and recommendations for job descriptions.
+The use of artificial intelligence in recruiting has been on the rise for several years now, and the trend continues heading into 2024.
+Hiring managers’ top uses for AI include job candidate matching, screening, and engagement, as well as getting assistance with writing materials like job descriptions and outreach messages.

 AI-powered tools, like smart applicant tracking systems, are increasingly being used to offload repetitive tasks like sending automated communications to candidates and scheduling interviews.
+Smart chatbots offer a way for candidates to engage around the clock.
 AI and machine learning have the potential to save recruiters time and cut down on tedious tasks while helping companies tighten their belts and reduce recruiting costs.

-The Great Resignation isn’t in the rearview mirror yet.
-There’s one goal that should be a top priority regardless of what happens with hiring: holding onto the workers you’ve already invested in.
+While the Great Resignation may be behind us, one goal should be a top priority regardless of what happens with hiring: holding onto the workers you’ve already invested in.

 Prioritizing retention eliminates many of the struggles that come with vacancies, like attracting qualified candidates and the heavy resource drain of conducting interviews.